{{flagHref}}

 How is terbium extracted?

-What are the main applications of terbium?
+What are the primary uses of terbium?

 Why is terbium important for industrial products?